HoferAnton/leistungsnachweis-teammaze/README.md

         <code>GetConnected(Location) []Location</code>
         <ul>
             <li>
-                Takes a Location and returns all connected location of the provided location.</br>
+                Takes a Location and returns all connected location of the provided location.<br>
                 The connected locations is a subset of the neighbors.
             </li>
         </ul>